Philadelphia is proof that history isn’t always set in stone.

 Just don’t skimp on Philly’s amazing museums—the Philadelphia Museum of Art, Rodin Museum, and Barnes Foundation each deserve their own weekend getaways.
 For fascination of a different sort, visit the creepy ruins of Eastern State Penitentiary and peruse old-school medical treasures at the Mütter Museum.
 (Look for the ambitious exhibit on the local influenza pandemic of 1918.)
 If you’re here with younger children who aren’t ready for all that, experience a wealth of kid-friendly interactive exhibits at the Please Touch Museum.

-Sure, Philadelphia’s most famous contribution to the culinary world has long been the humble cheesesteak, with South Philly rival institutions Geno’s and Pat’s engaged in an ongoing battle for favorite-son supremacy as they continue to lure long lines of fanatic patrons.
+Where to Eat and Drink Sure, Philadelphia’s most famous contribution to the culinary world has long been the humble cheesesteak, with South Philly rival institutions Geno’s and Pat’s engaged in an ongoing battle for favorite-son supremacy as they continue to lure long lines of fanatic patrons.

 But you’d be cheating yourself if you stuck with the staples; over the past several years, a dynamic culinary scene has swept the city.
 Atop the wave is chef Mike Solomonov, a James Beard Award winner whose Society Hill eatery, Zahav, has become known for its inventive spins on Israeli cuisine—from laffa bread and hummus to grilled duck hearts and Romanian beef kabobs.
 Chef Marc Vetri is also no stranger to James Beard nods; his Vetri Cucina has consistently pulled in nominations since 2003.
 And rising star Jesse Ito snagged a James Beard nomination for an under-30 up-and-coming chef thanks to his attention-grabbing omakase at Royal Izakaya.